UGC Marketing Trends: What to Expect in 2025 and Beyond

 How to apply:

-Capture micro-stories that move from problem to outcome
+• Capture micro-stories that move quickly from problem to solution to outcome.

-Use Vidlo templates and automated prompts to scale authentic but consistent framing
+• Use Vidlo’s UGC video templates and automated prompts to scale short-form content while keeping framing consistent across creators.

-Example: A skincare brand collects 20 customer clips showing routines and two-week results, then turns the best three into top-performing paid ads.
+A skincare brand collects 20 short-form customer clips showing routines and two-week results, then selects the top three videos as paid ads—driving significantly higher engagement and ROAS.

 Shoppable UGC and Social Commerce Integrations